-4. Explain why Hong Kong has experienced faster economic growth than Canada.

-Hong Kong devotes a greater proportion of its available resources to the production of capital than Canada.
-Canada devotes one-fifth of its resources to accumulating capital.
-Hong Kong devotes one-third of its resources to accumulating capital.
-This allows Hong Kong to grow at a faster rate than Canada.

-5. Does economic growth overcome scarcity?
+- 4. Explain why Hong Kong has experienced faster economic growth than the United States.
+Hong Kong chose to devote a greater proportion of its available resources to the production of capital than the United States.
+This allowed Hong Kong to grow at a faster rate than the United States.
+By foregoing consumption and producing a greater proportion of capital goods over the last few decades, Hong Kong was able to achieve output per person equal to 94 percent of that in the United States. - 5.
+Does economic growth overcome scarcity?

 Scarcity reflects the inability to satisfy all our wants.
 Regardless of the amount of economic growth, scarcity will remain present because it will never be possible to satisfy all our wants.
-Economic growth allows more wants to be satisfied but it does not eliminate scarcity.
+For instance it will never be possible to satisfy all the wants of the several thousand people who all would like to ski the best slopes on Vail with only their family and a few best friends present.
+So economic growth allows more wants to be satisfied but it does not eliminate scarcity.

-1. What gives a person a comparative advantage?
+I. What gives a person a comparative advantage?

-A person has a comparative advantage in an activity if that person can perform the activity at a lower opportunity cost than anyone else.
-If the person gives up the least amount of other goods and services to produce a particular good or service, the person has the lowest opportunity cost of producing that good or service.
+A person has a comparative advantage in an activity if that person can perform the activity at a lower opportunity cost than anyone else, If the person gives up the least amount of other goods and services to produce a particular good or service, the person has the lowest opportunity cost of producing that good or service.